outaTiME/grunt-replace/README.md

 Type: `Boolean`
 Default: `true`

-If set to `false`, we use the the "real" string in `patterns.match` without `prefix` concatenation.
+If set to `false`, we match the string in `patterns.match` without `prefix` concatenation.
 It was useful when you want to look up an simple string.

 > This only applies for simple variable lookup mechanism.